alfredomg/ADAPT-MWE17/README.md

 source setup-path.sh
 ```

 This will compile the code if needed and add the relevant directories to `PATH`.
+You can add this to your `.bashrc` file in order to have the `PATH` set up whenever you open a new session.

 ## Usage